Omeprazole health risks

 When taking omeprazole, it’s crucial to be aware of potential interactions with other medications.
 Omeprazole may interact with certain drugs, affecting their effectiveness or increasing the risk of side effects.
 It’s essential to consult with your healthcare provider or pharmacist before starting omeprazole if you are taking any other medications simultaneously.

-See also Cost of omeprazole uk
+See also Maximum omeprazole dose

 Some common medications that may interact with omeprazole include: